Frequently Asked Questions

 How much homework can a student expect in the Upper School?

 What are the STEM opportunities?
-Does Rowland Hall have a Robotics program?
+Does Rowland Hall have a robotics program?

 What extracurricular activities are available?

-We offer an extensive and ever-growing list of extracurricular activities available to our Upper School students.
+We offer an extensive and ever-growing list of extracurricular activities to our Upper School students.
 Some current offerings include:

 - A robust array of highly competitive athletic programs

-- A nationally recognized debate program
+- An internationally recognized debate program

 - A sought-after internship program